dickinma/minecraft-server/README.md

 TO-DO:

-- terraform files (create instance with correct networking, ssh pair creating)
+- terraform files (create instance with correct networking, ssh pair creating) **DONE** *(did it with an already created key pair in a different directory.
+We can change this later...)*
 - Modify shell scripts to push init and apply terraform.
 Shell script addition for the ssh and ip info for ansible.
 - Create Ansible playbook (docker image, minecraft, etc)
 - Configure to restart when instance reboots and proper shut-down (unknown rn)